 An employer or university has no justification defence to direct discrimination.
 A service provider or

-Direct discrimination in Northern Ireland is technically a type of ‘disability-related discrimination’ for which the justification defence is not available (eg DDA s.3A(1)(4).
+Direct discrimination in Northern Ireland is technically a type of ‘disability-related discrimination’ for which the justification defence is not available (eg for employment DDA s.3A(1)(4)).
 In any event it may be prudent to also claim disability-related discrimination, in case.

 My direct discrimination pages deal with the Equality Act rules for the rest of the UK.
-However the position in Northern Ireland is likely to be similar.
-In Northern Ireland, DDA 1995 eg in s.3A(5) says “on the grounds of” the disability, but that means the same as “because of” in Equality Act 2010.
+However the position in Northern Ireland under DDA 1995 is likely to be similar.
+DDA 1995, for example in s.3A(5), says “on the grounds of” the disability, but that means the same as “because of” in Equality Act 2010.

-Even if there is no legal claim for the discrimination itself, one may have been treated less favourably for complaining and so have a claim for victimisation..
+Even if there is no legal claim for the discrimination itself, the person may have been treated less favourably for complaining and so have a claim for victimisation..

 The Equality Act rules for the rest of the UK are covered on my victimisation page, though there may be certain differences.